 7.4.4.4 Sidelink positioning privacy check procedure not accepted by the target UE

 If the UE privacy check in the target UE is not successful, the target UE shall send SIDELINK POSITIONING PRIVACY CHECK REJECT message.
-In the SIDELINK POSITIONING PRIVACY CHECK REJECT message, the UE shall include the procedure transaction ID received in the SIDELINK POSITIONING PRIVACY CHECK REQUEST message
+In the SIDELINK POSITIONING PRIVACY CHECK REJECT message, the UE:

+a) shall include the procedure transaction ID received in the SIDELINK POSITIONING PRIVACY CHECK REQUEST message; and

+b) shall include the info of denied UE(s) against which the privacy check in the target UE is unsuccessful.
+Upon receiving the SIDELINK POSITIONING PRIVACY CHECK REJECT message, the initiating UE should react based on the info of denied UE(s) according to 3GPP TS 33.533 [5].